 Where can I find information about Matariki?

-Matariki is the Māori name for the star cluster also known as the Pleiades or Seven Sisters.
-The Matariki cluster can be seen in the sky near the end of June.
-It marks the beginning of the Māori New Year.
+Matariki is the Māori name for the star cluster also known as the Pleiades or Seven Sisters in other cultures.
+The rise of Matariki in mid-winter marks the start of the new year for most iwi in traditional Māori culture.
+Matariki is now celebrated in a variety of ways around Aotearoa New Zealand.

 Te Ara is a great starting point for all questions about New Zealand Aotearoa.

-- Look for the story called Matariki: Māori New Year to read about this New Zealand festival.
+- Look for the story called Matariki: Māori New Year.

 New Zealand’s national museum also has lots of good information on Matariki.